AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

 <img src = "Patient Satisfaction Score.png">

+I chose to filter for questions that specifically mention "Always" and are rated as "9-10" on a 1-10 scale.
+These responses are considered top-box choices in the survey and are crucial for evaluating if hospitals are meeting expected standards.

 - % of Patients Rating Hospital 9-10
 - Survey Response Rate
 - Number of Completed Surveys